Experience-Monks/tap-browser-el/README.md

     // by default a <div> will be created on body
     el: someDomElementWhichTapContentWillBeWrittenTo,

+    // if you want tap output to console pass in true
+    // if you don't then pass in false
+    outPutToConsole: true,

     // you can pass in styles to override default styles
     // if css is not passed default styles will be applied
     //